Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/hashing-basics.md

 - What a hash value is and how a hash function produces it.
 - The key properties that make hashing useful and secure.
-- What a hash collision is, and why the "pigeonhole effect" makes collisions mathematically unavoidable (but rare with good algorithms)
+- What a hash collision is, and why the "pigeonhole effect" makes collisions mathematically unavoidable (but rare with good algorithms).
 - Insecure password storage practices and how attacks like rainbow tables exploit weak hashing
 - Real-world use cases: password storage, integrity checking, HMACs